The Sovereign Mintmark Collection by The Royal Mint

 Save Over £500!

-The Royal Mint, not content with its monopoly in producing new sovereigns, has for some years now been buying mintmark sets of sovereigns from the numismatic trade, and marketing them to its "Coin Club" members (customers) at exorbitant prices.
-Sadly because most of its customers are not coin collectors, but ordinary members of the public who, for some reason, appear to trust the Royal Mint.
+The Royal Mint, not content with its monopoly in producing new sovereigns, has for some years now been buying mintmark sets of sovereigns from the numismatic trade, and marketing them to its "Coin Club" members (customers) at prices which seem surprisingly high to us.
+Sadly because most of its customers are not coin collectors, but ordinary members of the public who appear to trust the Royal Mint without question.

-Even our most expensive set is £350 less than the Royal Mint's offering.
-Perhaps we should increase our prices, but we just can't bring ourselves to charging rip-off prices.
+Even our most expensive set is (was) £350* less than the Royal Mint's offering.
+Perhaps we should have increased our prices, but we just couldn't bring ourselves to charging poor value* prices.

 Since then, gold prices have risen, and we have had to revise some of our prices upwards, but our sets still remain a far better deal than those from the Royal Mint.
 (We can sell you one of their sets if you really want).